keo15929/Shining-Force-XP-System-for-SRPG-Gear-RPG-Maker-MZ-/README.md

 ✨ Features
 - Damage‑based XP
 Gain experience proportional to the damage dealt, not fixed values.
-- Kill bonus logic
-Award extra XP for finishing blows (optional, depending on your system).
 - Supports healing, buffs, and utility actions
 (If your plugin does this — I’ll adjust once you confirm.)
 - Fully compatible with SRPG Gear